-No one likes missing out on time-senitive deals, including you.
-Just think of the last time you grabbed an offer because you didn’t want to regret losing out on a good bargain.
-Or when you felt pangs of stress for not having bought something when there was still time and stock.
+No one likes missing out on time-sensitive deals, including you.
+Just think of the last time you jumped on an offer because you didn’t want to regret losing out on a good bargain.

-The same happens to your customers.
-So whether it’s announcing a limited time or limited stock sale, pick the right set of words like ‘last chance’, ‘Don’t miss’, etc. to create urgency.
-Seeing such offers immediately activates fear of missing out and drive them to act right away.
+The same emotional reaction happens to your customers.
+Whether it’s creating a top-notch holiday campaign, announcing a limited time or a limited stock sale, pick the right set of words like ‘last chance, ‘don’t miss…’, to create urgency.
+Seeing such offers immediately activates this fear of missing out and drives them to act right away.

-It’s exactly why this email from The North Face works.
-The nudge is enough to get the recipient to grab this one, last chance to save some 💰.
+It’s exactly why this email from The North Face displays.
+The simple nudge is enough to get their recipient to grab this one– the last chance to save some money.

 Limited time offer:

 - Alice & Olivia: LAST.DAY.DROP.EVERYTHING.

 - Dropps: Get 15% off, but move quick.

 - UNIQLO: TICK TOCK!
 Free shipping ends tonight